13o-bbr-bbq/Broken_FaceRecognition/README.md

 PS C:\Broken_FaceRecognition> python broken_face_recognition.py -t
 ```

-This system learns the features of numerous face images using trainning data.
+This system learns the features of numerous face images using training data.
 And, the learned result is stored on the `model` directory under the `dataset`.

 ```